 What is the Difference Between Scaffolding & Shoring?

-Scaffolding and shoring are both temporary structures built around buildings during construction, renovation, restoration, and repair projects.
+Scaffolding and shoring Q & A are both temporary structures built around buildings during construction, renovation, restoration, and repair projects.
 However, they are used in different applications and serve unique purposes.
-Learn more about the difference between scaffolding and shoring to help you understand which solution is appropriate for your upcoming project.
+Scaffolding and Shoring Q&A will help you learn more about the difference between scaffolding and shoring to help you understand which solution is appropriate for your upcoming project.

 What is Scaffolding?